 What’s involved in Enterprise?

 Our Enterprise programme helps 18 to 30-year-olds turn their big ideas into a business reality.
-With so much advice, guidance and support on offer for budding entrepreneurs, the programme is broken down into four stages:
+With so much advice, guidance and support on offer for budding entrepreneurs, the face-to-face programme is broken down into four stages.

 Stage 1: Meet the team